Meet Our Staff

 Janet will maintain her Adult Nurse Practitioner certification as she begins her coursework toward a Doctorate of Nursing Practice with certification in Psychiatric Nursing through the University of Minnesota in September 2017.

 Annie has lived in the Mora area her entire life.
-She and her husband have two grown children and enjoy their grandchild.
+She and her husband have two grown children and enjoy their grandchildren.
 She enjoys the outdoors and spending time with her family.
 Her compassion, empathy and experience enable her to help our clients with their decision to seek help at Recovering Hope and to help them begin their journey of recovery from addiction.